Nova7397/MudTracker3D/4_Machine_Learning/README.md

 ## Setup

-This repository allows you to easily train a multi-head residual attention neural network to classify the state of the four most important printing parameters: flow rate, lateral speed, Z offset, and hotend temperature from a single input image.
+This foldeer in our repository allows you to easily train a multi-head residual attention neural network to classify the state of the two most important clay 3D printing parameters: Layer height, extrusion amount from a single input image.
 First create a Python 3 virtual environment and install the requirements - this should only take a couple of minutes.
 We used PyTorch (v1.7.1), Torchvision (v0.8.2), and CUDA (v11.3) in this work.
 See the complete list of requirements in `requirements.txt`.
+We used Python v3.6.8 for all the scripts in this folder

 ```
 virtualenv -p python3 env